 Domestic abuse can affect anyone — regardless of your relationship make-up.
-Abuse and violence happen to nearly 25 percent of LGBTQ+ people—about the same rate as heterosexual women.
+LGBTQ+ people face domestic violence at rates equal to or higher than heterosexual and cisgender people.
 However, it’s a reality that’s rarely discussed and even more rarely reported.
 This could be because LGBTQ+ people fear that if they ask for help, they might have to deal with homophobic, biphobic or transphobic reactions from police or other officials.
-And, LGBTQ+ people who haven’t come “out” to friends or family members often feel it’s riskier to confide in someone than to just put up with the abuse.
+And, LGBTQ+ people who haven’t come out to friends or family members often feel it’s riskier to confide in someone than to just put up with the abuse.

 LGBTQ+ stands for Lesbian, Gay, Bisexual, Transgender, and Queer.
 The “+” signifies that one acronym can’t capture everyone’s experience of their gender identity or expression and/or sexual orientation.
-Sometimes the “Q” is also associated with Questioning or the idea that not everyone is in a place where they feel comfortable identifying as a specific label.
-“Queer” is a word that historically has been used as a slur or insult against gay men and women.
+“Queer” is a word that historically has been used as a slur or insult against members of the LGBTQ+ community.
 In recent years, it has been reclaimed by the LGBTQ+ community to be an umbrella term for someone who is not heterosexual and/or cisgender.

 Abuse in LGBTQ+ relationships can differ from abuse in heterosexual relationships.
 The abusive person may specifically attack their partner’s sexual orientation or gender identity.